Family & Consumer Economics

 |Hispanic or Latino||157|

-Consumer Economics appeals to people across the globe.
+Students from other countries are interested in Consumer Economics, too.
 About 2.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 How Much Do Family & Consumer Economics Majors Make?